-The mass student-led rally that began Saturday was the largest in a series of protests this year, with thousands camping overnight at Sanam Luang field near the royal palace.
+The mass student-led rally that began Saturday was the largest in a series of protests this year, with thousands camping overnight at Sanam Luang field near the royal palace in Bangkok.

 “At the dawn of Sept.
 20, here is where the people proclaim that this country belongs to the people,” read part of the inscription on the plaque.
 In April 2017, the original plaque vanished from Bangkok’s Royal Plaza and was replaced by one praising the monarchy.

 Another activist, Panusaya Sithijirawattanakul, said their demands do not propose getting rid of the monarchy.
-“They are proposals with good intentions to make the institution of the monarchy remain graciously above the people under democratic rule.”
+“They are proposals with good intentions to make the institution of the monarchy remain graciously above the people under democratic rule,” Panusaya said.

 Still, such calls took the nation by surprise.
-Protesters’ demands seek to limit the king’s powers, establish tighter controls on palace finances and allow open discussion of the monarchy.
-Their boldness was unprecedented, as the monarchy is considered sacrosanct in Thailand with a harsh law that mandates a three- to 15-year prison term for defaming it.
+Protesters’ demands seek to limit the king’s powers, establish tighter controls on palace finances, and allow open discussion of the monarchy.
+Their boldness was unprecedented, as the monarchy is considered sacrosanct in Thailand, with a harsh law that mandates a three- to a 15-year prison term for defaming it.

-The protesters later attempted to march toward the Grand Palace to hand over a petition seeking royal reforms to the head of the Privy Council, the king’s advisers, but were blocked by police barricade.
-One of them, Panusaya, was allowed to deliver the petition, addressed to the king.
+The protesters later attempted to march toward the Grand Palace to hand over a petition seeking royal reforms to the head of the Privy Council, the king’s advisers but were blocked by police barricades.
+One of them, Panusaya, was allowed to deliver the petition, which was addressed to the king.
 It was received by a police official, who promised to forward it to the council.

-Just before the rally ended, activist Parit called for a general strike on Oct.
-14, the anniversary of a popular student uprising in 1973 that ended the military dictatorship after dozens were killed by police.
+Just before the rally ended, Parit called for a general strike on Oct.
+14, the anniversary of a popular student uprising in 1973 that ended a military dictatorship after dozens were killed by police.
 He also called for another protest Thursday outside parliament to follow up on their demands.